kbroman/d3panels/index.md

 They are developed in [CoffeeScript](http://coffeescript.org); the source is on [GitHub](https://github.com/kbroman/d3panels).

-**Update:** The d3panels library has been re-written, changing the functions' usage and data structures.
-Hopefully now it's all more consistent and simpler to use and maintain.
+**Update: The d3panels library has been re-written, changing the functions' usage and data structures,** to make it all more consistent and simpler to use and maintain.

 ---